-The priory originally established in Jedburgh was home to Augustinians from the Abbey of St-Quentin, at Beauvais north of Paris.
-They had set out for a new life in the Borders in 1138 – a sort of early twinning arrangement – and served a royal castle located in the town.
+Jedburgh Abbey was built from designs inspired by Europe’s finest churches and its roots trace back to 1118 when a group of Augustans from the Abbey of St-Quentin, at Beauvais north of Paris, set out for a new life in the Borders – a sort of early twinning arrangement – and served a royal castle located in the town.

-More information at www.historicenvironment.scot/visit-a-place/places/jedburgh-abbey/history/
+More at www.historicenvironment.scot